rolczynski/Explainable-Sentiment-Analysis/article/article.md

 ```

 Above is an example of how quickly you can start to benefit from our open-source package.
-All you need is to call the `load` function which sets up the ready-to-use pipeline `nlp`.
+All you need is to do is to call the `load` function which sets up the ready-to-use pipeline `nlp`.
-You can explicitly pass the model name you wish to use (the list of available models is [here]), or a path to your model.
+You can explicitly pass the model name you wish to use (a list of available models is [here]), or a path to your model.
-In spite of simplicity of using fine-tuned models, we encourage you to build the custom model which reflects your data.
+In spite of the simplicity of using fine-tune models, we encourage you to build a custom model which reflects your data.
-The predictions will be more accurate and stable what we will discuss later on.
+The predictions will be more accurate and stable, something which we will discuss later on.

 <br>